ASHLESHA-dot/attendance-/README.md

 git clone https://github.com/ASHLESHA-dot/attendance-.git
 2. Open `att.html` or the login pages in a browser.
 3. Start clicking around!
 No backend or server needed.

+## P.S.:
+I am currently learning React.js and will soon start with backend.